skrakra/risc0-tlsn-verifier/README.md

 Verify TLSNotary proof inside RISC0 zkVM.
 Example use case here: parse a score and verify that it exceeds a specific threshold.

+## Prerequisites

+You need to install Risc0- and LLVM-toolchain

 ## Setup

 1. **Adjust linker script path**